 He said, “Some of us were enslaved with sexual addictions, food addictions, word addictions, alcohol addictions, drug addictions, people pleasing addictions.”
 And then he says, “What happened is we had no sense of God, we are deceived, we’re living like this, and then envy and malice,” it means that when other people are doing well, we resent them for it.

 And then finally, this phrase of, “being hated and hating,” it’s literally when our lives get to the point where we continue to degenerate, where we’re odious and repulsive and disgusting to other people.

 Apart from the grace of God, so go all of us.
-And the apostle Paul said, “We gotta obey the law, and we gotta serve, and we gotta care, and we gotta love, and we gotta treat everyone like a VIP,” because the only difference between us and them is that we used to be here and we have received grace and we’re over here.
+And the apostle Paul said, “We’ve got to obey the law, and we’ve got to serve, and we’ve got to care, and we’ve got to love, and we’ve got to treat everyone like a VIP,” because the only difference between us and them is that we used to be here and we have received grace and we’re over here.
 So we need to look back and we need to care the way God cared for us.

 One of the great delights of ministering in Santa Cruz was the non-religious nature.
 And, I mean, everybody was messed up, it’s why Theresa and I fit in so well.
 No, I’m dead serious.
-I never made it to the back [of the room].
+I never made it to the back or anything.
 I would get done, I’d come down, I’d be surrounded by people and people, I mean, out loud they were just… they didn’t know.
 They weren’t “Christianese.”